schol-js/schol/readme.md

 ### `schol edit`

 Opens your project in your web browser and watches for changes to the project.
 Automatically rebuilds the project and refreshes the browser when changes are detected.
+Does the same thing as `schol render`, but rebuild the project as changes happen in real-time.

 ### `schol render`